timpinoy/timpinoy.github.io/about.markdown

 permalink: /about/
 ---

-My name is Tim Pinoy.
-I am a pre-sales consultant for regulatory reporting and risk software.
-I enjoy all things related to data, technology, gaming, music and science-fiction.

-After spending several years in North America I once again live in Belgium where I mainly work from home.
+Hi,

+I'm Tim Pinoy.
+I'm passionate about data, technology, gaming, metal music, anime/manga, and science fiction.

+After nearly a decade in North America, I returned to Belgium in 2019, bringing with me a wealth of diverse experiences.
+Professionally, I am a pre-sales consultant specializing in regulatory reporting and risk software.
+My background includes several years as a consultant setting up and integrating financial software.

-This blog will mainly consist of my own thoughts and scribbles.
+This blog is a space for me to share my random thoughts and insights.
+Expect the content will be extremely sporadic.

+Thank you for visiting!

 # About this site